dengyishuo/x-quant/README.md

 # x-quant
-Teach you how to use quantitative models for investment
+Explore how to use quantitative models for investment.